-Teva Verra is a ladies’ sandal that fits true to size.
-Size ranges from a full 5 to 11 with half sizes until 9.5.
-It uses Velcro straps with hook-and-loop closures for easier, custom adjustment.
+Teva Verra is a ladies’ sandal.
+It uses Velcro straps with hook-and-loop closures for an easy, customized adjustment.

 American footwear brand Teva developed a non-marking rubber that is designed to perform in harshest conditions for the Verra.
 Named as the Spider Rubber, it is designed to grip on wet and dry surfaces.
 Its designers focused on finding the perfect balance between stickiness and durability.
 It aims to give the optimum grip even on the most challenging terrains.

 Teva Verra uses a contoured EVA footbed.
 EVA (Ethylene-vinyl acetate) is technically a soft plastic that undergoes a foaming or “blowing” process to make it suitable for a midsole.
 During the foaming process, air bubbles are introduced into the plastic and mixed with a blowing agent.
 The agent is heated and turns into a gas that is trapped inside the plastic.
 Tiny bubbles are created converting the plastic into a foam.
 The resulting foam provides support and comfort.